Rob Holland (pilot): Aircraft

-Rob Holland has flown over 180 different type of aircraft.
-He has flown multiple types in his airshows and aerobatic competition career.
+Holland flew over 180 different types of aircraft.
+He flew multiple types in his airshows and aerobatic competition career.

 Pitts S-2C

-In 2002, Rob Holland commenced his airshow career in a Pitts S-2C, which he also utilized for aerobatic instruction at Aerial Advantage Aviation, his flight school in Nashua, New Hampshire.
+In 2002, Holland commenced his airshow career in a Pitts S-2C, which he also utilized for aerobatic instruction at Aerial Advantage Aviation, his flight school in Nashua, New Hampshire.
 He flew the aircraft in the advanced category at aerobatic competitions, winning several regional contests and qualifying for his first U.S. Aerobatic Team in 2003.
 Holland continued to fly the Pitts S-2C in competitions and airshows until 2005.

 Ultimate 20-300S

 From 2005 to 2007, Holland flew the Ultimate 20-300S, a two-seat experimental aerobatic biplane with a high-powered AEIO-540 engine, in airshows and aerobatic competitions.
-He flew a borrowed single-seat version of the Ultimate (10-300S) at the World Advanced Aerobatic Championships (AWAC) in 2004 and 2006, earning a Silver medal finish in the 2006 competition.
+He flew a borrowed single-seat Ultimate 10-300S at the World Advanced Aerobatic Championships (AWAC) in 2004 and 2006, earning a Silver medal finish in the 2006 competition.